aleju/papers/neural-nets/Fractional_Max_Pooling.md

   * The output of the network can be averaged over several forward passes (for the same image).
 The result then becomes more accurate (especially up to >=6 forward passes).

 * (4) Results
+  * Tested on MNIST and CIFAR-100
+  * Architectures (somehow different from (3)?):
+    * MNIST: 36x36 img -> 6 times (32 conv (3x3?) -> FMP alpha=sqrt(2)) -> ? -> ? -> output
+    * CIFAR-100: 94x94 img -> 12 times (64 conv (3x3?) -> FMP alpha=2^(1/3)) -> ? -> ? -> output
+  * Overlapping pooling regions seemed to perform better than disjoint regions.
+  * Random FMP seemed to perform better than pseudorandom FMP.
+  * Other tests:
+    * "The Online Handwritten Assamese Characters Dataset": FMP performed better than 2MP (though their network architecture seemed to have significantly more parameters
+    * "CASIA-OLHWDB1.1 database": FMP performed better than 2MP (again, seemed to have more parameters)
+    * CIFAR-10: FMP performed better than current best network (especially with many tests per image)